Vultour/concurrent-work-queue-csharp/README.md

 ## WorkQueue
 Spins up a single worker thread, allowing jobs to be executed in sequence.
-Guarantees that jobs queued first will execute and finish before any jobs queued late.
+Guarantees that jobs queued first will execute and finish before any jobs queued later.

 Usage:
  - Call `WorkQueue.Initialize()` (e.g. in your application init)